An organization's digital preservation program:

 A concrete place to begin is with an assessment of your institution's capabilities.
 We have developed an Institutional Readiness Survey that provides a checklist to help you think about your organization's digital assets in terms of scope, priorities, resources, and overall readiness to address digital preservation concerns.
 Don't be alarmed if you answer "no" to most or all the questions.
 This survey should help you take stock of the requisite components of a digital preservation program so as to shape your institutional planning.

 Cornell developed and offered an intensive weeklong Digital Preservation Management workshop in Ithaca, N.Y. from 2003-2006 that was in part developed with funding from two grants from the National Endowment for the Humanities (NEH).
 The Inter-university Consortium for Political and Social Research (ICPSR) hosted the workshop and extended the curriculum with funding from a third NEH grant for DPM workshop development.
-MIT Libraries is now hosting the DPM tutorial and workshop series.
+Global Archivist LLC is now hosting the DPM tutorial and workshop series.
 The workshop curriculum is intended for managers who are contemplating or implementing digital preservation programs in libraries, archives, and other cultural institutions.
 The goals are to foster critical thinking and decision making in a technological realm.
 It also provides the means for exercising practical stewardship of digital assets by emphasizing short-term solutions to long-term problems.